SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     to suppress an implicit ``objc`` attribute.
     The ``nonobjc`` attribute tells the compiler
-    to make the declaration unavailable in Objective-C code, even though it is possible to represent it in Objective-C.
+    to make the declaration unavailable in Objective-C code, even though it's possible to represent it in Objective-C.

     Applying this attribute to an extension
     has the same effect as